HelinaAy/HelinaAy/README.md

 ## Hi there 👋 I'm Hilina Ayalew
-Computer Science Student at ASTU
+Computer Science and Engineering Student  at ASTU
 Frontend Web Developer
 Leetcoder and currently learning Backend Development
 Interested in Software Engineering and Open Source